jonnonz1/nz-statute-book/acts/public/2006/evidence-act-2006.md

   (b) in a way that is capable of being reproduced as sound or script.
 (4) A party who offers a transcript of information or other matter in a sound recording under subsection (3) must play all or part of the sound recording in court during the hearing if—
   (a) the sound recording is available; and
-  (b) the Judge so directs, either on the application of another party or on the Judge's own initiative.
+  (b) the Judge so directs, either on the application of another party or on the Judge’s own initiative.

 ### 136 Proof of signatures on attested documents
 (1) The signature, execution, or attestation of a document (including a testamentary document) that is required by law to be attested may be proved by any satisfactory means.